twitter/finatra/source/user-guide/build-new-thrift-server/warmup.markdown

 ## Basics
 ===============================

 There may be occasions where we want to exercise specific code paths before accepting traffic to the server (say for triggering JIT in the JVM).
 In this case you can implement a [`com.twitter.inject.utils.Handler`](https://github.com/twitter/finatra/blob/master/inject/inject-utils/src/main/scala/com/twitter/inject/utils/Handler.scala).
+Your handler should be constructed with an `com.twitter.finatra.thrift.routing.ThriftWarmup` instance.

 For example if we wanted to run an initial call through our Thrift Controller, we could create the following handler: